by Cedric Sam

 It’s been a fun ride, but I’ve now moved to New York.

 We’re launching a new newsletter as a way for you to learn from and about what’s going on in the more than 70(!)
-Hacks/Hackers chapters around the world.
-Each newsletter will include a list of upcoming events, a section spotlighting an interesting chapter or member, a few links about industry news or other popular topics, and a suggested call to action if you want to get more involved.
+Hacks/Hackers groups around the world.
+Each newsletter will include a list of upcoming events, a section spotlighting an interesting group or member, a few links about industry news or other popular topics, and a suggested call to action if you want to get more involved.

 Sign up below, or at http://bit.